If the past two years have taught us anything about shopping habits, it's to expect the unexpected.

 It's a market which not even Amazon has been able to corner entirely, despite a revenue of $14.5 Billion in online grocery sales for 2021.
 And that's largely a result of their chief competitor Walmart's existing share of the retail food and beverage market—a share which transitioned to a 103 percent increase in online sales for their end of fiscal year 2021.

-But what happens if you're one of the few major metropolitan cities in the US in which there is no physical Walmart presence?
+But what happens if you're one of the few major metropolitan cities in the US in which Walmart's presence is virtually non-existent?
 More specifically, a city which plays host to over 8.8 million residents?